tedkim97/tedkim97.github.io/_posts/2020-03-20-gamebalance.md

 Some people play competitive games to win, some play to overhwelmly dominate, some play to create things/explore aspects of the game, etc.

 The popularity of the game helps establish a community that supports these decisiosn.

+### Case Study: Archon Toilet

+There was a period where infestor broodlord was stronger, the only way to beat it was through the archon toilet.

+It was exciting to watch and amusing, but at the same time - incredibly broken

+Example of using something broken to beat something broken